 Since 1999, Kawara's work has been represented by David Zwirner.
 In 2012, On Kawara: Date Painting(s) in New York and 136 Other Cities marked his fifth solo exhibition at the gallery in New York, which presented over 150 date paintings selected by the artist.
 The show was accompanied by an eponymous, fully illustrated catalogue published by Ludion.
 Other solo exhibitions at the gallery include One Million Years (2009), Paintings of 40 Years (2004), Reading One Million Years (Past and Future) (2001), and I READ 1966-1995 (1999).

-His epic project, One Million Years, is a monumental series of twenty-four works comprising One Million Years [Past], which was dedicated to "all those who have lived and died," and One Million Years [Future], addressed to "the last one."
+His epic project, One Million Years, is a monumental series of twenty-four works comprising One Million Years [Past], which was dedicated to "all those who have lived and died," and One Million Years [Future], addressed to “the last one.”
 The Past volumes, noting each year over an entire millennium from 998,031 BC, were started in 1970 and took two years to complete, while the Future years, begun in 1980, were written over the span of eighteen years and finish at 1,001,997 AD.
 Together the volumes make up 2,000,000 years.
 The first audio presentation of One Million Years, where male and female volunteers alternate to speak out the dates, took place at Dia Center for the Arts, New York in 1993, and other venues have included Musée d'Art Moderne de la Ville de Paris (2000); David Zwirner, New York (2001 and 2009); Documenta 11, Kassel (2002); Trafalgar Square, London (a continuous outdoor reading organized by the South London Gallery lasting seven days and seven nights, 2004); Stedelijk Museum, Amsterdam (2010); BALTIC Centre for Contemporary Art, Gateshead, England (2012); Jardin des Tuileries, Paris (organized in conjunction with FIAC by Galerie Martine Aboucaya and Galerie Yvon Lambert, 2012); Dia:Beacon, New York (2013); and BOZAR - Centre for Fine Arts, Brussels (2013).
-An upcoming reading will take place in the Oratorio di San Ludovico Dorsoduro, Venice as part of the 57th Venice Biennale [organized by Ikon Gallery, Birmingham, England].
+In 2017, a reading took place in the Oratorio di San Ludovico Dorsoduro, Venice as part of the 57th Venice Biennale [organized by Ikon Gallery, Birmingham, England] and in 2018, another reading was held at the Museum MACAN in Jakarta, Indonesia.
 Readings from the books, which directly follow on where the previous venue left off, will continue to take place.
 A recording is made on each occasion and is available on a CD.

 Since 1998, the artist has exhibited seven date paintings at kindergartens around the world under the title Pure Consciousness.
 Amongst other locations, the paintings have been presented in Abidjan, Cote d'Ivoire; Leticia, Colombia; Toliara, Madagascar; Thimphu, Bhutan; London; Bequia, Saint Vincent and the Grenadines; Yusuhara, Japan; Bethlehem; Tongyong, South Korea; and Brooklyn, New York, with future venues in Münster, Germany and new locations to be determined.